symphorien/nix-du/README.md

 * There is an edge between two classes if it is not a self loop and there was an edge between any elements of the classes in the original graph

 The representative of the class inherits the total size of the class and the name of an arbitrary member.
-This is sometimes useful, but also often meaningless.
+The size is the most important information.
+The name of a node is sometimes useful, but also often meaningless.
 For example I have already seen a huge node `glibc-locales` with an edge to `texlive` components which is surprising since `glibc-locales` has no references...

 If you use any of `-s` (only keep nodes bigger than a given size) or `-n` (only keep the `n` biggest nodes) then an approximation